scottish-government-design-system/designsystem.gov.scot/styles/typography/index.md

 ## Headings

-Headings establish a logical hierarchy in your content and it is important to use the correct HTML heading level in your markup.
-This helps all users, including users of assistive technology and bots, to make sense of your content.
+Headings set a logical hierarchy in your content.
+It is important to use the correct HTML heading level in your markup.
+This helps all users to make sense of your content including:
+* users of assistive technology
+* bots (such as those used to automate indexing of sites for search companies)

 The main headings on a website are usually H1 size, with smaller sizes, such as H2 and H3, used for subheadings.
 It is best practice to only have one H1 in a page.